-Bilateral trade between Germany and New Zealand is worth USD 14 billion (September 2015).
+Bilateral trade between Germany and New Zealand is worth NZD 3.26 billion (2016).
 New Zealand exports food and agricultural products to Germany and imports machinery and components, pharmaceuticals and chemicals from Germany.
-There is great potential for even more cooperation between the two countries – now even more so because a free trade agreement between the European Union and New Zealand isbacked by the German Chancellor.
+There is great potential for even more cooperation between the two countries – now even more so because a free trade agreement between the European Union and New Zealand is backed by the German Chancellor.

-In 2013 the two countries marked the 30thanniversary of the New Zealand-German bilateral relations.
-The German Chancellor, Dr. Angela Merkel,visited Auckland on 14 November 2014, ahead of the G20 Summit in Brisbane.
+In 2013 the two countries marked the 60thanniversary of the New Zealand-German bilateral relations.
+The German Chancellor, Dr. Angela Merkel, visited Auckland on 14 November 2014, ahead of the G20 Summit in Brisbane.

 Facts about Germany